linkeddatacenter/kees/README.md

 - sd: http://www.w3.org/ns/sparql-service-description#
 - kees: http://linkeddata.center/kees/v1#

-In aKEES compliant Knowledge Base, the ABOX partition SHOULD contain also the definition of some **key questions**.
+In a KEES compliant Knowledge Base, the ABOX partition SHOULD contain also the definition of some **key questions**.
-Key questions are exprexed as parametric SPARQL queries and represent the reason for the the knowledge base existence.
-In other word, the knoledge base exists to answer to *key questions*.
+Key questions are expressed as parametric SPARQL queries and represent the reason for the the knowledge base existence.
+In other words, the knoledge base exists to answer to *key questions*.

 A **KEES Agent** is a semantic web agent that knows the knowledg base language profile and that it is able to do actions on a knowledge base.
 It should be able to execute accrual policies and methods and to answer to a set of questions